TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation: Preference Dataset Curation

 \section{Preference Dataset Curation}

-The TaP framework for automated and scalable preference data generation comprises four key steps: (1) \textbf{Taxonomy Specification}, wherein a structured taxonomy is constructed to comprehensively cover the common use cases of LLMs; (2) \textbf{Prompt Generation}, wherein LLMs are guided to produce prompts corresponding to the categories defined in the taxonomy; (3) \textbf{Response Generation and Selection}, wherein various LLMs generate responses to each prompt, and a subset is selected to balance annotation cost and response diversity; and (4) \textbf{Fine-grained Preference Annotation}, wherein LLMs evaluate and score the selected responses across multiple dimensions.
+The TaP framework for automated and scalable preference data generation comprises four key steps: (1) \textbf{Taxonomy Specification}, which constructs a structured taxonomy to comprehensively cover common use cases of LLMs; (2) \textbf{Prompt Generation}, which guides LLMs to produce prompts corresponding to the categories defined in the taxonomy; (3) \textbf{Response Generation and Selection}, in which multiple LLMs generate responses to each prompt and a subset is selected to balance annotation cost and response diversity; and (4) \textbf{Fine-grained Preference Annotation}, in which LLMs evaluate and score the selected responses across multiple dimensions.
 Figure~\ref{fig:TaP} illustrates the entire process of constructing the preference dataset using the TaP framework.